 Screen time and digital technology use for babies and toddlers

-Current national and international guidelines recommend that children under 2 years don’t have screen time other than video-chatting.
+Current national and international guidelines recommend that children under 2 years don’t have screen time other than video-chatting with family and family friends.

 Very young children learn best from everyday experiences like physical play, playing outside, reading, creative play and social time with family and friends.

 Video-chatting is OK because your child is interacting with another person.
-Video-chatting can support your child’s social and language development.
-It can also help to create bonds with family and friends.
+Video-chatting can be good for your child’s social and language development.
+It can also help your child to bond with family and friends.

 Role-modelling healthy habits for screen time and digital technology use